F9mily (You & Me)

 "F9mily (You & Me)" (pronounced "Family (You & Me)") is a song by American rapper Lil Nas X featuring drummer Travis Barker of Blink-182, from Lil Nas X's second EP 7 (2019).
 It was written by Montero Hill and Barker, who also produced the song and played drums on the track.
-Although the song was originally intended for Blink-182's eight studio album, Nine, it would instead be included on Lil Nas X's second studio EP and first commercial release, 7, released on the 21st of June, 2019.
+Although the song was originally intended for Blink-182's eight studio album, Nine (2019), it would instead be included on Lil Nas X's second studio EP and first commercial release, 7, on the 21st of June, 2019.

-The song would receive mixed reviews from music critics.
+Upon the release of 7, "F9mily (You & Me)" would receive mixed reviews from music critics.
 Some praised the song for its pop punk sound, while others criticized it for the same reason.
-Although the song was not released as a single, the song would hit number 97 on the US Rolling Stone Top 100, number 34 on the Official Aotearoa Music Charts in New Zealand, and number 6 on the US Billboard Hot Rock & Alternative Songs chart.
+Although the song was not released as a single, it would hit number 97 on the US Rolling Stone Top 100, number 34 on the Official Aotearoa Music Charts in New Zealand, and number 6 on the US Billboard Hot Rock & Alternative Songs chart.